MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Pwsh.md

 ### -WorkingDirectory | -wd

-Sets the initial working directory by executing `Set-Location -LiteralPath <path>` at startup.
+Sets the initial working directory by executing at startup.
 Any valid PowerShell file path is supported.

 To start PowerShell in your home directory, use: `pwsh -WorkingDirectory ~`

 ### -Help, -?, /?

-Displays help for pwsh.
-If you are typing a pwsh command in PowerShell, prepend the command parameters with a hyphen (-), not a forward slash (/).
+Displays help for **pwsh**.
+If you are typing a pwsh command in PowerShell, prepend the command parameters with a hyphen (`-`), not a forward slash (`/`).
 You can use either a hyphen or forward slash in Cmd.exe.